Point Nepean Campground project

 Visitors and community

-The campground is creating a unique opportunity for people to extend their visit to one of Victoria’s most beautiful and significant national parks, strengthening their support for its conservation.
+The campground creates a unique opportunity for people to extend their visit to one of Victoria’s most beautiful and significant national parks, strengthening their support for its conservation.
 The pre-pitched tents make the camping more accessible for people with limited camping experience.

 With annual visitation to the national park increasing significantly, the implementation of the master plan includes repairs, upgrades and other improvements to provide more opportunities for the community to experience this special space and learn about its rich history.